Project Description

 * Informations about facilities on the way Shops, cafes, pubs, cash machines, post & tourist offices, foods stores – it’s all in here!

-– experienced advice on walking the path from Daisy, the author’s dog, who has walked the entire trail.
+* Taking a dog – experienced advice on walking the path from Daisy, the author’s dog, who has walked the entire trail.

 * Itineraries for all walkers Whether hiking the entire route or sampling highlights on days walks and short breaks.